Isaac Ogundere

+Early life

+Ogundere competed in athletics for Harrow borough.
+He was in the youth academy of Brentford.

 Career

 AFC Wimbledon

 Having previously captained the AFC Wimbledon under-18 after being picked up from Hayes & Yeading, Ogundere signed a first professional contract with AFC Wimbledon in July 2021.

 He made his professional debut in the EFL Cup for AFC Wimbledon at home at Plough Lane against Gillingham on 9 August 2022.
-Shortly after on August 16, 2022 he made his League Two debut for AFC Wimbledon as a second half substitute away at Mansfield.
+Shortly after on 16 August 2022 he made his League Two debut for AFC Wimbledon as a second-half substitute away at Mansfield.
+In 2024, he surpassed 50 Wimbledon appearances in all competitions, at the age of 21 years-old.

 Loans

-Ogundere signed for Leatherhead on loan at the start of the 2021-22 season.
+Ogundere signed for Leatherhead on loan at the start of the 2021–22 season.
 Ogundere scored for Leatherhead in the FA Cup against Amersham Town in October 2021.
-He later spent time on loan at Potters Bar Town during the 2021-22 season.
+He later spent time on loan at Potters Bar Town during the 2021–22 season.

-In February 2023, Ogundere joined Dartford in the National League South for the rest of the 2022-23 season.
+In February 2023, Ogundere joined Dartford in the National League South for the rest of the 2022–23 season, but was recalled after a short spell due to first-team injuries at AFC Wimbledon.